wragge/trove-data-guide/_sources/other-digitised-resources/how-to/harvest-digitised-resources.md

 - if the metadata doesn't include a list of pages then it's probably a collection page
     - if so [harvest a list of collection items](/other-digitised-resources/how-to/get-collection-items) and add them to the dataset
 - get the number of pages in the resource (or optionally a list of page identifiers) – this information can be used to download OCRd text and images from a resource
-- add or update fields using scraped metadata (eg add sub unit values)
+- add or update fields using scraped metadata (eg add sub-unit values)

 ### Check for 'missing' records